Blue Badge fraud and misuse

 London boroughs take Blue Badge misuse seriously.
 To report fraud or misuse of a badge you must contact the borough responsible.

 Tackling Blue Badge Fraud - a good practice guide

 The Blue Badge scheme is a national initiative to help disabled people to park close to their destination, either as a passenger or driver.
 While the badge is intended for on-street parking only, some off-street car parks, such as those provided by local authorities, hospitals or supermarkets, also offer benefits to Blue Badge Holders.

 It is a criminal offence to misuse the badge, and doing so can lead to a £1,000 fine.
 If the badge holder is using the parking concessions as a passenger (as opposed to driving the car themselves), it is their responsibility to make sure that the driver is aware of the rules governing the scheme.

 The badge is for the sole use of the person named on it.
 It must only be displayed if the badge holder is travelling in the vehicle as a driver or passenger, or if someone is collecting them or dropping them off.
 The badge may not be used by other people to do something on the badge holder’s behalf, such as shopping or collecting something for them, unless the badge holder is travelling with them.

-In February 2011, the Government announced major reforms to the Blue Badge scheme.
+The Blue Badge scheme was refoermed in 2011.
 The reform programme was developed in consultation with disabled people, local authorities and other stakeholders, and on the basis of research and economic analysis.
 Central to the reforms was the desire to crack down on drivers who abuse the scheme.
 The most obvious change was the new badge design, which makes it much more durable and far harder to counterfeit.